 Handling 429 responses

-When you hit a rate limit, the API returns a 429 status code.
+When you hit a rate limit, the API returns a429 status code.
 The x-ratelimit-reset header tells you how many seconds to wait before retrying.